 Some Comments.

-It turns out that you need to calculate the Price only to 1) the maturity date 2) the first call date and 3) any other call dates where the call price changes, and it's usually no more that 4 dates including maturity, thus only about 4 calculations.
+It turns out that you need to calculate the Price only to only about 4 dates: 1) the maturity date 2) the first call date and 3) any other call dates where the call price changes, like for example the par call date.
+And it's usually no more than 4 dates including maturity, hence only about 4 calculations.

 The Price only depends on the Delivery Date, and never on the Dated Date.

-All bonds, even brand new bonds from new issues, are priced as if they were already in existence in the secondary market.
-Regardless of when the actual first Coupon payment is made, the first possible Coupon payment in the formula is always taken to be the first possible payment date after Delivery, and always assumed to be a full payment.
-So the price formula does NOT depend on whether the actual first Coupon is short or long.
+The price formula does NOT depend on whether the actual first Coupon is short or long.
+By convention, all bonds (even bonds from new issues with prorated interest) are priced as if they were already in existence, regardless of when the actual first Coupon payment is made or any proration.
+The first possible Coupon payment in the formula is always taken to be the first possible payment date after Delivery, and the coupon is always assumed to be a full semiannual coupon payment.

 Bond Prices are truncated to three decimals.